GET IN TOUCH

 Case study 4: Multiplex Immunophenotyping Capability

 We performed Immunophenotyping in different call lines using Attune (14 colour FACS) as shown in the following table.
-Different subsets of immune cells were tagged, and different T cell counts were measured.
+Different subsets of immune cells were tagged, and different T-cell counts were measured.

 Methodology: Immunophenotyping couples’ specific antibody to a fluorescent compound and helps in measuring specific protein expression within a cell population.
 The protein expressed in certain cells are used to identify and categorize the population of tagged cells.
 It is often used to measure CD4-T cell counts in specific immunodeficiency disorders and immune-related diseases.
 It is also used to detect the presence or absence of biomarkers of cancer in cancer cells to predict their severity in forming tumors and to study targeted drug effects.